phoomin2012/travian-kingdom/README.md

 # Requires
   - PHP 5.6+ (with PDO mysql)
   - Node.JS
+Test with PHP 5.6,7.1 with Apache & nginx

 *** IMPORTANT *** This script can't use in web hosting because automatice function run as service